Dew-Research/DewLabStudio-NETFramework-Samples/README.md

 And copy x86 content (dlls) to C:\Windows\SysWO64\ and x64 content to C:\Windows\System32\

 When targeting .NET Core, these dlls are referenced in a different way and copying is not needed.

+To correctly checkout/pull a CRLF must be enabled for your GIT!!